Dynamical Fragile Topology in Floquet Crystals: General Discussion

-Preserving RGs means that all RGs of $U$ are kept open in the quasi-energy band structure given by $U_{DS}(\bsl{k},T)$.
-(See a RG-preserving example $U_{DS}$ in \figref{fig:gen_dis}(d) and a failed example in \figref{fig:gen_dis}(e).)
+Preserving RGs means that all RGs of $U$ are kept open in the quasienergy band structure given by $U_{DS}(\bsl{k},T)$.
+(See a RG-preserving example $U_{DS}$ in \figref{fig:gen_dis}(d) and nonpreserving example in \figref{fig:gen_dis}(e).)
 Then, we can choose the RGs of $U_{DS}$ to be the same as those of $U$.
-Combined with time period $T$ and crystalline symmetry group $\G$, we now have a direct-sum Floquet crystal $U_{DS}$.
-Eventually, the disappearance of OTSL means that $U_{DS}$ has no OTSL, or equivalently $U_{DS}(t)$ can be continuously deformed into the time-evolution operator of a static Hamiltonian without breaking symmetries in $\G$ and without closing any RGs of $U_{DS}$.
+Combined with the time period $T$ and the crystalline symmetry group $\G$, we now have a direct-sum Floquet crystal $U_{DS}$.
+The absence of OTSL in turn means that $U_{DS}$ has no OTSL, or equivalently $U_{DS}(t)$ can be continuously deformed into the time-evolution operator of a static Hamiltonian without breaking symmetries in $\G$ and without closing any RGs of $U_{DS}$.
 Although there is no off-diagonal coupling in \eqnref{eq:DS_U_mat_gen}, symmetry-preserving couplings are allowed when constructing the deformation of $U_{DS}$.
 Crucially, as long as we can find one $H_{SL}$ that yields a direct-sum $U_{DS}$ without OTSL, the OTSL of $U$ is fragile.
-In other words, all one needs is one example $H_{SL}$ with the desired behavior, and the corresponding OTSL is fragile.

 We emphasize that any fragile OTSL that satisfies the above definition is still fragile even if we allow $U_{DS}$ to close RGs of $U$.
-The intuitive reason is that if $U_{DS}$ closes certain RGs of $U$ (like \figref{fig:gen_dis}(e)) and we choose the remaining RGs of $U$ as RGs of $U_{DS}$, it would be easier for $U_{DS}$ to lose OTSL since the deformation of $U_{DS}$ would have fewer RGs to keep open.
+The intuition is that if $U_{DS}$ closes certain RGs of $U$ (like \figref{fig:gen_dis}(e)) and we choose the remaining RGs of $U$ as RGs of $U_{DS}$, it would be easier for $U_{DS}$ to lose OTSL since the deformation of $U_{DS}$ is constrained by fewer RGs.
 Furthermore, our general discussion does not rely on specific RG choices for the dynamical $U$.
-One straightforward RG choice for the dynamical $U$ is taking all quasi-energy gaps to be relevant, which has been adopted in both theoretical~\cite{Nathan2015TopoSingClas} and experimental~\cite{Wintersperger2020ColdAtomAFTI} works, while other RG choices are also consistent with the above definition.
+One straightforward RG choice for the dynamical $U$ is taking all quasienergy gaps to be relevant, which has been adopted in both theoretical~\cite{Nathan2015TopoSingClas} and experimental~\cite{Wintersperger2020ColdAtomAFTI} works, while other choices are also consistent with the above definition.
+In general, there are no efficient methods of determining fragile OTSL, because there is no rigorously-proven complete topological classification for generic Floquet crystals with arbitrary crystalline symmetry groups.
+In other words, even if the direct-sum $U_{DS}$ has trivial topological invariants according to the currently-known classification, there is no proof that $U_{DS}$ must have no OTSL.
+Therefore, we cannot tell from the known classification whether fragile OTSL exists in tight-binding models.
+In order to prove the existence, we present below a concrete example demonstrating fragile OTSLs.